 Jenny Archibald is a geologist and a former mayor (1994-97) of Fremantle, and president (1990-91) of the Fremantle Society.
-At one time she and her family lived in Dalkeith House - which is one of the buildings which the Society claims to have saved.
+At one time she lived with her family in Dalkeith House - which is one of the buildings which the Society claims to have saved.
 She was the CEO of Geothermal Power.

 She was elected to Council representing East Ward in October 2017.
 She was the councillor for that ward 1990-94.

 She was also the inaugural chair of the Fremantle Prison project after its decommissioning.